 For example- the Bible calls it ‘Amen’ (being sure, faithful) and St. John called it the term of God.
 Muslims, in Arabic, have given the word ‘Amin’, and Tibetans call it “Hum”.

 Chanting Om Namah Shivaya is beneficial to not only the body but also the intellect.
 In order to understand the depth behind chanting Aum with respect to the body and intellect do read the article on our site The Science behind Mahashivratri.
-It is considered to be a healing mantra that empowers an individual to defeat and rise above his own negativity, at the same time remain impervious to the pessimism displayed by the many ignorant and depraved.
+It is a healing mantra that empowers an individual to defeat and rise above his negativity, at the same time remain impervious to the pessimism displayed by the many ignorant and depraved.

-Acquire the ability to refine the soul successfully holy life.
+Acquire the ability to refine the soul successfully in holy life.
 As Lord Shiva is the central Creator in Hinduism for countless devotees, varied legends correlated with him uplift his prestige as invincible divine energy

 It is also known as Onkara, Omkara, and Prana.
 The Brahman understanding equates Om to Bhur- bhuvah- Svah, the latter exemplifying the Vedas.
-It is also recognized as helpful for meditation, as it rejuvenates and revives the positivity within us.
+It is also helpful for meditation, as it rejuvenates and revives the positivity within us.

 Many scholars state that these philosophical texts recommend Om as a ‘tool for meditation’.
 It rationalizes various implications that evolve in the mind of the one meditating, ranging from artificial and sense-appeasing to the highest concepts such as the law of the Universe, dignity of life, Brahman, Atman, and self-knowledge.